JoANeS86/ML-on-Google-Cloud/notes.md

 The pipeline would generally follow this order: **tf.data → Feature Columns → Keras**.

+**Scaling data processing using Keras preprocessing layers and tf.data**

+Data is scaled to build end-to-end models that can handle raw input data like images or structured data while also performing feature normalization and encoding. **Keras preprocessing layers** include tools for working with text, numerical features, categorical data, and images.
+For example, the **TextVectorization** layer converts raw text into token indices, the **Normalization** layer scales numerical features to a mean of 0 and a standard deviation of 1, and **StringLookup** or **IntegerLookup** layers encode categorical values.
+You can use the **adapt method** on these layers to compute necessary statistics, like the mean and variance, based on the training data.

+There are two main ways to apply preprocessing layers: as part of the model's computation graph (which runs synchronously on the GPU) or asynchronously through the **tf.data** pipeline, which utilizes multiple threads on the CPU.
+The second method is especially useful for data augmentation and other asynchronous tasks.
+By including preprocessing in the model, you can export it as a fully self-contained solution, making it easier for inference deployment (e.g., in TensorFlow.js) without requiring users to handle preprocessing separately.

 **Building Neural Networks witht he TensorFlow and Keras API**

 Keras is a neural network Application Programming Interface (API) for Python that is tightly integrated with TensorFlow, which is used to build machine learning models.
 Keras' models offer a simple, user-friendly way to define a neural network, which will then be built for you by TensorFlow.